Afghan Exile Soccer Star Nadia Nadim Recounts Her Life Journey in New Documentary (EXCLUSIVE)

 “It is a call to action and an essential resource for organizations that help refugees and the less-fortunate in France and elsewhere; it’s a special opportunity to build an impactful campaign and give these organizations the visibility and support they need,” adds Camilleri.

 “Nadia” was selected at the Sunny Side of the Doc in June 2021 in the Women Talent Hub strand, and will premiere at the Rendez-Vous de Biarritz international TV market and will be presented by Federation at Mipcom in October.
-Federation, Echo Studio and Canal Plus are planning an impact campaign to help non-profit organisations which give funding to help women and children in Afghanistan, as well as refugees arriving in France.
+Federation and Echo Studio are planning an impact campaign to help non-profit organisations which give funding to help women and children in Afghanistan, as well as refugees arriving in France.